DavidDerhy/api-docs/source/includes/_basic_data.md

 HTTP Header | Description
 --------- | -----------
-X-RateLimit-Limit   | The rate limit ceiling for all requests / 15-min window X-RateLimit-Remaining | The number of requests left for the the 15-min window X-RateLimit-Reset | The remaining window before the rate limit resets in e.g. UTC epoch seconds
+X-RateLimit-Limit   | The rate limit ceiling for all requests / 15-min window X-RateLimit-Remaining | The number of requests left for the 15-min window X-RateLimit-Reset | The remaining window before the rate limit resets in e.g. UTC epoch seconds

 When an application exceeds the rate limit, the Fidor API will return an HTTP 429 “Too Many Requests” response code (HTTP Status Code Documentation).